 When choosing the best Dirt Bike tires for Dual Sport and Adventure riding you first need to consider where you spend most of your time riding, and the types of off-road terrain you mostly ride on.

-Dirt Bike tires are categorized into percentage on/off road use.
-In this review I am looking at tires that are street legal, that is DOT approved.
+Dirt Bike tires are categorized into percentage on/off-road use.
+In this review, I am looking at tires that are street legal, that are DOT approved.

 The Dual Sport and Adventure tires compared below would fall into the category of ‘street-legal knobbies’.